sdebruyn/MugenMvvmToolkit.DryIoc/README.md

 #### 1.1.1

+* [FEATURE] Code documentation and unit tests
-* [IMPROVEMENT] Throw an `ArgumentException` when parameters are passed to the container that the container doesn't implement (yet)
+* [FEATURE] Throw an `ArgumentException` when parameters are passed to the container that the container doesn't implement (yet)

 #### 1.1.0 (breaking changes)